s-group-dev/ad-aws-login/README.md

 Log in to your sandbox account.
 Assuming the link to the sandbox account in myapps.microsoft.com is called "AWS test", then `--app` argument should be "AWS%20test".
 If `--app` or `--role-arn` is missing from parameters, you are asked to select them in browser.
-Write temporary credentials to `~/.aws/credentials` under a profile called `sandbox`:
+Can be written in the `.aws/config` file aswell. `Write temporary credentials to `~/.aws/credentials` under a profile called `sandbox`:

 ```